-Metalized dye stains (also referred to as “metal-complex” and “metal-complex dye stain”) are not new and were initially created in the 1950s.
-They were designed to resist fading.
+Metalized dye stains (also referred to as “metal-complex” and “metal-complex dye stain”) are not new and were initially created in the 1950s to resist fading.

 The durability of this more sturdy dye is usually due to the presence of metals such as nickel, chromium, copper, and cobalt added.